🎉 Health Canada Provides a No Objection Letter for ATMA’s N500 Phase II Clinical Trial Application

 About Psychedelic-Assisted Therapy

 Psychedelic-assisted therapy incorporates the use of psychedelics, like ketamine, into the therapy process.
 Professionally trained psychedelic therapists work with their clients in pre- and post-experience sessions to prepare them for the experience and then unpack that experience.
-Therapists do not sit with clients while they have their psychedelic experience.
-This important part of the journey is facilitated by a psychedelic guide.
-Working together as a care team, the psychedelic participant is fully supported.
+Therapists generally do not sit with clients while they have their psychedelic experience, instead the journey is conducted by facilitator(s), who could be from any healthcare discipline.
+An interdisciplinary team, consisting of a minimum of a prescriber and a therapist, generally work together to form the care team so the participant is fully supported.

 Interested in adding psychedelic-assisted therapy into your practice?